FunkyMuse/FunkyMuse/README.md

 ### Hello 👓

-# Know thyself ☝
-- 🐇 Follow the white rabbit.
+- 🐇 Follow the white theme.
-- 🥄 There is no spoon ...
+- 🥄 There is no IDE ...
-- 🧠 Free your mind
+- 🧠 Free your memory
 - 📝 [Blog](https://funkymuse.dev/)
 ---